 From time to time, we may also share de-identified information with partner organisations, such as universities, and research organisations for training, research and statistical analysis.

 You can always decline to give MoleMap any personal information we request, but that may mean we cannot provide you with some or all of the services you have requested.
-If you have any concerns about the personal information we have requested, please let us know.
+If you have any concerns about the personal information we have requested, please let us know using the contact information provided at the end of this policy.

 MoleMap will provide individuals with the opportunity of remaining anonymous or using a pseudonym in their dealings with us where it is lawful and practicable (for example, when making a general enquiry).
 Generally it is not practicable for MoleMap to deal with individuals anonymously or pseudonymously on an ongoing basis.
 If we do not collect personal information about you, you may be unable to utilise our services.